Brexit chaos grows as Theresa May's colleagues seek to oust her

 Lawmakers who are hardline Brexit supporters in her own party have accused May of selling out to the E.U. in negotiations.

-A vote on the agreement scheduled for Tuesday was pulled because May was certain to be defeated with as many as 100 of her party's 315 lawmakers openly opposing her plan.
+A vote on May's agreement scheduled for Tuesday was pulled because she was certain to be defeated with as many as 100 of her party's 315 lawmakers openly opposing her plan.

 Chief among the concerns in parliament is what Brexit means for the border between Northern Ireland, which is part of the U.K., and the Irish Republic, which is a separate country and will remain part of the E.U.